 Instead, he gave me a great explanation as to why he was not doing it, which explanation is vaguely summarized as follows:

-I flew over there a few months ago at the suggestion of ____ and met with three top fish processing plants near Qingdao and Yantai (both in Shandong province, where so many Seattle and Alaska fishing companies ship their product).
+I flew over there a few months ago and met with three top fish processing plants near Qingdao and Yantai (both in Shandong province, where so many Seattle and Alaska fishing companies ship their product).
 I saw what they did and the quality was good.
 But in the end, I decided the savings would not be worth it and here’s why.
 I figured they would save me five cents a pound, but I would be giving up way too much for that.
 For that five cents, I would be taking away much of my ability to monitor the safety of my product.
-I would also be incurring the risk of having a large amount of product there right when import duties are raised.
-Not only that, but as we both know things can go wrong on these foreign deals that just would not go wrong over here.
+I would also be incurring the risk of having a large amount of our product sitting in China right when import duties are raised.
+Not only that, but as we both know, things can go wrong on these foreign deals that just would not go wrong over here.
 I also do not want to get into a situation where all my product is going over to one country for processing.
 I like having the processing done here.
-Yes, it is more, but the shipping logistics are much easier and I am less tied to shipping rates.
+Yes, it does cost us a bit more, but the shipping logistics are much easier and I am less tied to shipping rates.
 And you know what, I actually would be willing to pay a little more to keep some jobs in Alaska and to keep using the same people I have been using for so long.
 I know those people and I trust them and that has to be worth something, right?

 China last year took in 18,355 metric tons of casings, valued at $65.3 million dollars, based on data from the U.S. Meat Export Federation, whose motto is “Putting U.S. Meat on the World’s Table.”
 On a volume basis, casings last year accounted for about 35% of variety meats and 11% of total pork and variety meat exports to China.